logicmonitor/custom_widgets/README.md

   	- "**us-poweroutages**" (or just "outages" for short): Color-codes US counties by current number of customers without power (darker colors = higher % of customers affected).
 Clicking a county displays more info.
   	- "**us-flooding**": Plots blue dots for areas with active US flood alerts.
 Clicking a dot displays more details about the flooding.
 - **HideMapOptions**: If "true" then will hide the options bar by default.
 Default is "false".
+- **ShowMapSidebar**: If "true" then will show the sidebar by default.
+Default is "false".
 - **MapIgnoreCleared**: If "true" then will only show items currently alerting (useful for maps with thousands of markers).
 Default is "false".
 - **MapIgnoreWarnings**: If "true" then won't show items in "Warning" status.
 Default is "false".
 - **MapIgnoreErrors**: If "true" then won't show items in "Error" status.
 Default is "false".